Yoga teachers get this often: “We’ll go get a cup of coffee… oh wait, do you even drink coffee?

 Ayurveda to the rescue

-Lucky for you, Yoga has a sister science that might have a more nuanced approach: Ayurveda might have the “wiggle room” you have been looking for.
+Lucky for you, Yoga has a medicine sister science that might have a more nuanced approach: Ayurveda, might have the “wiggle room” you have been looking for.

 I will try to keep it simple here: in Ayurveda there are 3 main “types” of person: Pitta (fire), Vatta (wind) and Kapha (earth).
-People who are Kapha have a tendency to be more grounded and lethargic, thus, they might be benefited by a little jolt of a cup of Joe.
+People who are Kapha tend to be more grounded and lethargic, thus, they might be benefited by a little jolt of a cup of Joe.

-But to Pitta and Vatta types, who have already a tendency to be energetic or buoyant, coffee might exacerbate those features.
+But to Pitta and Vatta types, who already tend to be energetic or buoyant, coffee might exacerbate those features.
 Furthermore, there are other things to consider besides caffeine: coffee increases acidity, and if you have an imbalance of Pitta or Vatta you may be better off without coffee altogether.

 If you are into Ayurveda, I recommend this article on Ayurveda and Coffee, it is rather complete.